INVESTING > SAVING > SPENDING

-I served as a teacher and administrator for public schools for 21 years.
+I served as a teacher and administrator for public schools for 24 years and another 6 years working at post-secondary universities.
 Twelve of those years, I taught middle school Math.
 During those later years, I developed the concept Math is Money.
 Math is Money because “if you can do Math, then you can put money in your pocket.”
 I found that although I had a passion for teaching Math and number sense, I realized that the required standards were not teaching my students the fundamentals for building wealth.
 In addition, my professional leadership experience was serving students in Title 1 schools.
 As you know, Title 1 schools serve students that are economically disadvantaged or living in poverty.
 Wherefore, I found myself inspired to link both basic Math skills with building wealth.
 Again, Math is Money because “if you can do Math, then you can put money in your pocket.”

 This workbook is a supplement to my published book, Lessons that I Learned from My Father and Brother.
 My book highlights life skills that will support goal setting, confidence, self-esteem, accountability, and finance.
 Chapter 5 addresses finance by providing some lessons for growing your money, learning ways to invest, and understanding the difference between assets and liabilities.
 More importantly, you do not have to be rich, “super-smart” or come from a family with a lot of money to build wealth.
 Building wealth, simply, is about making the better financial decision(s), putting your money in the right places to grow, being patient (“playing the long game”), and keeping your debts and liabilities low.